BurMachine/S21_Containers/README.md

 Implementation of the s21_containers.h. library.

-The russian version of the task can be found in the repository.
+Implementation of STL Containers from the standard library.

 ## Contents